‘Teen Mom 2’ Star Briana DeJesus Hints That She Could Be Pregnant With Baby No. 3

 “Depo usually takes about 3-6 months to officially leave your system,” Briana stated, add that she’s not having another baby “yet.”

 In the past, Bri revealed that she needs to have a little boy to join his big sisters and then she’ll be “set.”
 However, DeJesus’ life as a mother hasn’t been without complication.
-She’s battled with both of her baby daddies, DeVoin and Luis multiple times over the years.
+She’s battled with both of her baby daddies, DeVoin and Luis, multiple times over the years.

 In addition, Briana DeJesus has had some health scares with her younger daughter, Stella.
 As previously reported by The Inquisitr, last summer the little girl was hospitalized for a painful infection called septic arthritis.